Travel Australia With Kids – Doable or Impossible?

 Travis: Hopefully in a couple of years we can set out and do WA instead of doing six months, we might have eight or 10 months because we’ve seen South Australia and new south Wales and we’ll do Queensland this year.
 So we’ll have a lot of time for Northern Territory and WA later on.

 What is your setup as you travel Australia with kids?

 Travis: Alright.
 We have a 2017 wild track Ford and a 2021, Urban Tungsten Tuff Caravan.
 It’s a semi-off-road fully off-grid, self-contained Caravan 21 foot, six-inch.
 It’s awesome.
 We did a few upgrades like lithium batteries and a few handy things.
 So it’s been pretty good.
 The UTE is completely decked out.
 We did complete levels upgrade GVM and GCM.
 We got an awesome draw set, fridge, air compressor, and the works, it’s a pretty awesome setup.
 Had it tuned and bigger breaks.
 It’s been awesome.
 We’ve been off-road a bit and the rocks and the sand and it hasn’t let us down.

 Emma: No, hasn’t skipped a beat.

-Travis: We’re on Perlubie a couple of weeks ago, and everyone’s like, you’re going to have to get pulled out.
-The sand was soft, but dug a few tracks, put a few max tracks down and just pinned it, and we got outta their first shot.
+Travis: We were on Perlubie a couple of weeks ago, and everyone’s like, you’re going to have to get pulled out.
+The sand was soft but dug a few tracks, put a few max tracks down and just pinned it, and we got out their first shot.
 It was awesome.